brackets-beautify/brackets-beautify/README.md

 The beautifier id has to be either one of the bundled beautifiers (`js`, `css`, or `html`) or one that was defined as [external formatter][Beautify External Formatters].

 ### External formatters
-Additionally, external formatters can be added to Brackets Beautify by modifying the `bb.beautify.beautifiers` setting.
+Additionally, external formatters can be added to Brackets Beautify by modifying the `bb.beautify.beautifiers` setting:
 ```json
 {
     "bb.beautify.beautifiers": {